This post will address five things you must consider if you ask yourself, ” Should I have kids?”

-Yes, I signed up for it, but to be fair, as a first time mom, just like in the show Severance, we don’t know precisely what we signed up for until we experience it.
+Yes, I signed up for it, but to be fair, as first-time moms, just like in the show Severance, we don’t know precisely what we signed up for until we experience it.

 Yes, we know the labor involved in child rearing, but nothing can fully prepare you for postpartum.

-There is very little time when the baby depends on you to stay alive and thrive in that first year.
+When the baby depends on you to stay alive and thrive in that first year, there is very little time.